cloudflare/terraform-provider-cloudflare/website/docs/r/waiting_room.html.markdown

 * `suspended` - (Optional) If suspended, the traffic doesn't go to the waiting room.
 Default: false.
 * `description` - (Optional) A description to let users add more details about the waiting room.
 * `session_duration` - (Optional) Lifetime of a cookie (in minutes) set by Cloudflare for users who get access to the route.
 Default: 5
+* `json_response_enabled` - (Optional) If true, requests to the waiting room with the header Accept: application/json will receive a JSON response object.

 ## Attributes Reference